Best small towns to visit in Italy

 2) Alberobello, Apulia

 Alberobello is probably the most distinctive town on this list.
 What makes this town so unique are the so-called trulli, the houses with cone-shaped roof.
-These roofs are so special that they even made it to the UNESCO World Heritage Site list of sites in Italy.
+These roofs are so special that they even made it to the list of UNESCO World Heritage Sites in Italy.
 To this day people use these houses as their home.
 The name trulli comes from the Greek and it means ‘dome’ and it refers to the ancient houses with cone-like roofs made out of Apulian limestone.
 The most lively part of Alberobello is Rione Monti district near the modern town centre.
 It is full of shop and bars inside these trulli houses so if you were planning to buy a souvenir, Rione Monti is the place for you.
 They even have a trulli church, the Church of St. Anthony.

 3) Vernazza, La Spezia